lynnpepin/diy-static-site-generator/README.md

 Because I like Python!
 It's easier for me to extend Python!

+That said, I actually haven't used Python here yet, sooo.... ;)

 ### But you call Pandoc from Python!

 Yeah!
 It's easier that way!